AliShakhzodov/AliShakhzodov/README.md

 ---

-> “Building software that solves real problems while keeping it clean, fast, and reliable.”
+> “Building tech that solves real problems while keeping it clean, fast, and reliable.”